tvo/rapid/README.markdown

  * list-pinned-tags: Idem, but only pinned tags.
  * list-packages: List all packages whose name contains *argument*.
  * list-installed-packages: Idem, but only installed packages.
+ * collect-garbage: Keep only the pinned tags and all dependencies.

 ## Examples: